cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

       name:
       email:
 ```
-All reverse etl models should be referenced under an exposure's `depends_on` key.
+All reverse ETL models should be referenced under an exposure's `depends_on` key.
 Exposures are important to surface the destination system in the project DAG.

 See more exposure properties [here](https://docs.getdbt.com/reference/exposure-properties).

-#### REVERSE ETL MODEL BEST PRACTICES
+#### REVERSE ETL LAYER BEST PRACTICES
-- Ideally models are not directly referencing staging models and are referencing mart models.
+- Reverse ETL models should not `ref()` staging models.
+Ideally they `ref()` mart models.
-  - Beware of models referencing resources of different materializations (i.e. view vs table).
+  - Beware of models referencing resources of different materializations (i.e. staging view vs mart table).
-- Keep in mind the reverse etl layer is intended to extract business requirements/logic out of the reverse etl tool and manage it in the dbt project.
+- Reverse ETL models should extract business requirements/logic out of the reverse ETL tool so it can be managed in the dbt project.
   - Reverse etl tools can change.
 Managing the business requirements in the dbt project makes it easily transferrable.
 The dbt project also provides version management that is already integrated with CDP's workflow.

 ### models/staging/